wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

-### B. Measures to secure the storage facility and storage facility preparation
+### B.---Measures to secure the storage facility and storage facility preparation

 *   7\.
 Not later than when submitting its declaration of chemical weapons, a State Party shall take such measures as it considers appropriate to secure its storage facilities and shall prevent any movement of its chemical weapons out of the facilities, except their removal for destruction.